grnet/synnefo/docs/snf-burnin.rst

 ^^^^^^^^^^

 :ref:`snf-burnin <snf-burnin>` is an integration testing tool for a running Synnefo deployment.
-It runs test scenarios from the following categories:
+It uses the Synnefo REST APIs to run test scenarios for the following categories:

 * :ref:`Authentication <unauthorizedtestcase>`
 * :ref:`Images <imagestestcase>`
 * :ref:`Flavors <flavorstestcase>`
 * :ref:`Servers <serverstestcase>`
-* :ref:`Networking <networktestcase>`
+* :ref:`Network <networktestcase>`
 * :ref:`Storage <pithostestcase>`